adibender/coalitions/README.md

 ## Overview

-The `coalitions` package implements a Bayesian framework for the estimation of event probabilities in multi-party electoral systems (Bauer et al., 2019) like Germany, Austria etc. Current results are available through a [shiny app](https://koala.stat.uni-muenchen.de/).
+The `coalitions` package implements a Bayesian framework for the estimation of event probabilities in multi-party electoral systems (Bauer et al., 2019) like Germany, Austria etc.
 To support estimation the package also implements scrappers that obtain data for German federal and general elections as well as Austrian general election.
 The implementation can be extended to support other elections.